d3/d3-chord/README.md

 The number *matrix*[*i*][*j*] represents to the amount of flow from the *i*th element to the *j*th element; the number *matrix*[*j*][*i*] represents the reverse flow from the *j*th element to the *i*th element.

-The return value is an array of chords, where each chord is an object with the following properties:
+The returned layout is an array of chords, where each chord is an object with the following properties:

 * `startAngle` - the start angle in radians
 * `endAngle` - the end angle in radians